padrinobook/padrinobook/02-job-vacancy-application.md

     gem 'factory_girl', '~> 4.1.0', :group => test

-If you pay a closer look into the `Gemfile` you can see that we have several gems with the `:group` option:
+If you pay a closer look into the `Gemfile`, you can see that we have several gems with the `:group` option:

 {: lang="ruby" }